miman/docker-local-ai/README.md

 ### Installation

-Installs 3 docker containers and code volume by running the **install.bat** script
+Installs 4 docker containers and code volume by running the **install.bat** script

 These are the docker containers that are installed

 * Ollama - local AI model engine
 * Ollama WebUI - Web UI for local Ollama instance
 * CrewAI Python environment
+* Flowise

 ### Local WebUI for Ollama